 Roll mouse over to see after correction in Photoshop CS2's lens distortion filter at +3.5.

 Plug these figures into Photoshop CS2's lens distortion filter to correct the distortion.

 Even after this simple correction in Photoshop, some waviness will remain if you're looking for it.
 If this is you, use DxO for better correction.

 Excellent.
 Nothing gets in the way of a great photograph.

 There are no switches required for macro ranges or manual focus.

 The only switch on the 16-35mm II is a switch marked AF-MF, but manual focus is available any time you grab the focus ring.
 The switch's only purpose is to deactivate AF when set to MF.

 None: no wind blows out the eyepiece as I zoom.

-I saw no falloff in any of the thousands of real photographs I made with the 16-35mm II, even at 16mm at f/2.8 in dark interiors.
+I saw no falloff in any of the thousands of real photographs I made with the 16-35mm II, even at 16mm at f/2.8 in dark interiors with old cameras.